GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 Challenge Steps:

 1. **Initial Response:** Analyze the CEO's demands in the context of SRE principles.
 Are there any parts of his demand that clash with those principles?
 Discuss your analysis with a teammate or coach who can role-play as the CEO.

    > **NOTE**: The focus on the roleplay should be on articulating your reasoning and how it aligns with SRE principles.
 The focus shouldn't be on trying to persuade the CEO to change their mind (this isn't a communication/negotiation workshop).

 2. **Information Gathering:** You're not alone in this quest for stability!
 To improve Movie Guru's stability, you'll need to collaborate with others.
 Identify the key stakeholders within the company and determine what information you need from each of them to achieve your reliability goals.

 ### Success Criteria

+To successfully complete this challenge, you should be able to demonstrate the following to a coach:

+**Initial Response:**

+- Explained why 100% uptime is an unrealistic and potentially harmful goal.
+- Clearly articulated the relationship between reliability and cost.
+- Emphasized the importance of aligning reliability targets with user needs and business priorities.
+- [BOUNUS] Communicated the need to balance reliability investments with other factors like innovation.

+**Information Gathering:**

+- Identified key stakeholder teams within The Movie Advisory Company (including technical teams, product owners, and business stakeholders).
+- Explained the role of each stakeholder group in ensuring Movie Guru's reliability.
+- Specified the information needed from each stakeholder group to assess the current state of reliability and plan for improvements.
+- Demonstrated an understanding of the importance of collaboration and communication in achieving reliability goals.

+### Learning Resources

+By systematically identifying your stakeholders and gathering the necessary information, you gain a holistic view of Movie Guru's reliability.
+This sets the stage for effective improvements that balance business needs, user expectations, current system design, and technical debt—all without chasing the mirage of 100% uptime

 #### Initial Response